OpenBB-finance/OpenBB/guides/getting_started.md

 <h3>Why Open Source?</h3>
 An open source product allows for higher quality, greater reproducibility, lower costs, more transparency, and faster go-to-market due to the strong community created.
-In addition, users can adapt the platform to their needs or even build proprietary features on top of our infrastructure - which ultimately can result in a marketplace.
+In addition, users can adapt the platform to their needs or even build proprietary features on top of our infrastructure - which ultimately can result in a marketplace.<br></br>

 The OpenBB Terminal empowers individuals, regardless of whether they want to invest on the stock market in Japan, invest real estate in Portugal or invest in the cryptomarket, to contribute and share their passion, dreams and desires